A variant of the discrete Burgers equation derived from the correlated random walk and its ultradiscretization: The correlated Burgers cellular automata

-Let us refer to the cellular automata derived from the CRW-type ultradiscrete Burgers equation \eqref{udpb1} as the CRW-type Burgers cellular automata.
-In this section, we show that the CRW-type Burgers cellular automata can be regarded as a kind of traffic flow model.
+Let us refer to the cellular automata derived from the udc-Burgers equation \eqref{udpb1} as the correlated Burgers cellular automata (c-BCA).
+In this section, we show that the c-BCA can be regarded as a kind of traffic flow model.
 We also discuss the fundamental diagram of the traffic flow model.